cp3402-students/project-team7/README.md

 Outlining the development and deployment workflow contains aspects of project management, version control, testing, and automation.
 Instructions on how to set up the development and deployment workflow.
 [Development Documentation](Development.md)
 ### Theme
-Contains documentation about the U3A Online Theme.
-Notes about design choices, colours, themes and fonts agreed upon.
+Contains documentation about the U3A Online Theme to help new developers.
+Outlines the current themes in use, files that need to be editted for theme development as well as current design, font and colour decisions implemented in the current webpage.
 Sources for theme items used.
 [Theme Documentation](Theme.md)
+### Deployment
+Describes development and development workflow in detail to allow new users to successfully develop a theme.
+These development features include being able to update locally, then test and deploy to staging and live sites.
+Furthermore, this documentation outlines project management, version control, testing and automation (excluding passwords).
 ### Site
 Admin features outlined for client such as adding content, plugins and how to maintain and update the site.